 While DR solutions are essential, these are time-consuming when it comes to coordinating.
 Luckily, HA solutions switch over to the failover zones and run production from there quickly.
 HA is customized to your requirements.
 It enables you to set the data replication time—is your data required to be upgraded within minutes, or within seconds?

 An outage to your database or email server can hurt your essential operations.
 Here comes HA.
 High availability can share the same ecosystem as your backup, with a copy on-premises and one in the cloud.
-A high availability system mirrors informant in real-time.
+A high availability system mirrors informants in real-time.
 If your server crashes, the secondary server can be the source.
 As an added bonus, recovery can be made within seconds.
 Workloads can be operated on the secondary system until the primary server is fixed up.